kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

 // VolumeUsage holds statistics about the quantity of disk resources consumed for a volume
 type VolumeUsage struct {
-  // Embedded DiskUsage
+  // Embedded FilesystemUsage
-  DiskUsage
+  FilesystemUsage
   // Name is the name given to the Volume
   // +optional
   Name string `json:"name,omitempty"`
 }

-// DiskUsage holds statistics about the quantity of disk resources consumed
+// FilesystemUsage holds statistics about the quantity of disk resources consumed
-type DiskUsage struct {
+type FilesystemUsage struct {
   // The time at which these stats were updated.
   Timestamp metav1.Time `json:"time"`
   // The device on which resources are consumed